What’s with the name?

 - I also have something of a love affair with red wine.
 But I rarely buy a bottle, and when I do, I usually can’t remember what type it was I loved so much the last time.
 I therefore depend upon the wisdom of my vinophile friends.

 - Staying still is not my preferred situation.
 I love to get places.
 Walking, riding a bike, or driving are all fine methods.
-There are many, many days when I consider it an accomplishment just to turn into the parking lot at work and park – that is, not just head for the open road.
+There are many, many days when I consider it an accomplishment just to get onto the bus on workday, and get off at the right stop.

 - I would rather read than do most everything else.
 Yet, like with names of wines, I have a tough time remembering titles and authors.
 By scanning my bookshelves and purchases online, I can tell you I love: Douglas Adams, Charlaine Harris, David Foster Wallace, John Ringo, Spider Robinson, Hanne Blank, P.G.
 Wodehouse, G.K.
 Chesterton, Vikram Seth, Salman Rushdie, Michael Ondaatje, and a bunch of others.
 Frankly, I’ll read just about anything.